 (16) Nature’s Brand Organic Arnica Oil – Use this arnica oil any time you have a bruise or sore muscle, it helps to alleviate the pain and reduce bruising.

 (17) Sovereign Silver Immune Support – (This is not medical advice, it’s just my personal experience.
-Always follow your doctors orders!)
-I use these drops as immune support if I feel a cold coming on, to help clear up pink eye, or as a natural antibiotic if I have a small (not serious) cut.
+Always follow your doctor’s orders!)
+I use these drops as immune support if I feel a cold coming on or as a natural antibiotic if I have a small (not serious) cut.
 Of course, if my doctor tells me to take antibiotics to fight an infection, then that’s what I do.
 I use these drops for small issues that are not serious.

 (18) Trader Joe’s Tea Tree Tingle Shampoo (It’s a lot cheaper to buy it at Trader Joe’s) – I’m obsessed with the scent of this shampoo!
 It smells like peppermint and it makes my scalp tingle a little bit when I apply it.
 It’s from Trader Joe’s and it’s very inexpensive with clean ingredients.

 (19) Trader Joe’s Tea Tree Tingle Conditioner – I use this conditioner after I shampoo and it’s very moisturizing.
 You can also get this at Trader Joe’s.